maxtsimon/webDev/README.md

     ]
   },`

-  from package.json
+5. React should automatically open up your browser, but if not, head to `http://localhost:3000/` to see the default React web app

-  5. Use `Ctrl + C` to terminate the program and run `npm i axios` to install the axios package, which allows us to make HTTP requests in our web app.
+6. In the terminal, hit `CTRL + C` to terminate the program

+7. Within the project directory, run `npm i axios` to install the axios package, which allows us to make HTTP requests in our web app

 ## Demo

+This Demo asks you to use your understanding of React Hooks to create a basic web app that reports weather conditions of a user-specified location.
+As you work through the demo, you will be able to type into the search bar at the top of the screen and trigger an API call with the `ENTER` key.
+The API call will populate the screen with response data from the GET request.
+Out of the box, this functionality does not work.

-  1. Within your newly created React app, replace your `App.js` and `index.css` files with the files in this repository.
+1. Within your newly created React app, replace your `App.js` and `index.css` files with the files in this repository

-  2. Work on filling in the missing code snippets (indicated by the comments) while your app is running to gauge your accuracy
+2. Work on filling in the missing code snippets in `App.js` (indicated by the comments) while your app is running to gauge your accuracy

 3. Submit to Alejandro a screenshot of the webpage with the following conditions:

+    - The web app displays six metrics
+          1. Location
+          2. Temperature
+          3. Description
+          4. Feels Like
+          5. Humidity
+          6. Wind Speed

+      - The screenshot contains weather information for any location other than Miami

+      - All numbers displayed by the web app are whole numbers (no decimal points)